Bandipotu (1963 film): Plot

 Once upon a time, there was a kingdom called Gandhara whose King, Sathya Sena, had a paralyzed leg.
-Exploiting it, his vicious brother-in-law, Soora Simha, grabs the authority and tramples the public under the toe.
-Plus, he plots to ascend the throne by knitting Princess Mandara Mala.
+Exploiting it, his vicious brother-in-law, Soora Simha, grabs the authority and rules the public with an iron fist.
+Plus, he plots to ascend the throne by marrying Princess Mandara Mala.
 Hence, a man under the veil, Asahayasoora, rebels against the tyranny that heists the royal wealth and benefits the needy.
 However, Soora Simha poses him as a bandit before the King and incriminates him for all his sins.
 Once, Asahayasoora looted Mala, who was on an excursion, and a gallant Narasimha hindered it.
 In the combat, Asahayasoora bows to his bravery and learns he is a son of gentlemen & patriot Salva Dharma Nayaka.
 Narasimha falls for Mala at first sight when she irks because of her race's pride.

 Next, he backs Asahayasoora to his secret base, where he is startled to unveil him as his father's sibling, Veera Nayaka.
 Hereupon, Narasimha is conscious of destabilizing the country, Soora Simha's hellish hue, and the eminence of his uncle.
 Now he declares to conjoin his uncle, which Dharma Nayaka bars, and orders him never to meet Veera Nayaka.
 Meanwhile, Soora Simha learns about Asahayasoora's genesis and mandates the arrest of Dharma Nayaka.
 Being aware of Dharma Nayaka's royal devotion, Satya Sena calls him respectfully.
 Therein, Dharma Nayaka proclaims to prove his brother as nonguilty and reveal the actual killers.
 Ergo, Satya Sena opens a chance, and he walks on to retrieve him.
 Bewaring of the upshot, Veera Nayaka moves to protect his elder's honor.
 Soora Simha backstabs them in midway to cover his cabals.

 Spotting it, Narasimha bursts out, pledges to continue his uncle's legacy, and arouses a public revolt.
 From there, he turns tough nut to Soora Simha and mocks him in various disguises.
 After a while, Mala comprehends his virtue and truly endears him.
 Discerning it, Soora Simha ruses by abducting Mala on behalf of Narasimha.
 Moreover, he slyly intrudes his amour Rajani into mutineers, and by her, they seize Narasimha.
 In royalty, he freaks out about the brutalities of Soora Simha, but Satya Sena mandates the death penalty, which he tactically skips.
 Parallelly, Mala runs from Soora Simha's clutches, and she divulges the actuality to her father.
 By then, the malice surrounds and imprisons them.
 At last, Narasimha secures them and ceases Soora Simha.
 Finally, the movie ends happily with Satya Sena bestowing the crown & Mandara Mala on him.